 Digital Citizenship

-The term digital citizenship implies that, just as we are expected to be good citizens in the real world, we need to adhere to certain unwritten rules online.
+The term digital citizenship implies that just as we are expected to be good citizens in the real world, we need to adhere to certain unwritten rules online.
 We need to recognize right from wrong and treat others with respect.
 Cyberbullying is addressed in several ways in AISD classrooms.

 Cyber Safety

-Cyber Safety is the safe and responsible use of Information and Communication Technologies.
+Cyber Safety is the practice of safe and responsible use on the internet and online.
 It is one of our primary concerns as we integrate technology in Austin ISD classrooms.
-'Cyber Safety' or 'Internet Safety' are umbrella terms that cover things such as not talking to strangers on the internet, not opening emails from people you don't know, and not sharing personal information.
-Submitting any personal information online is subject to undesirable invasion of privacy.
+It covers things such as not talking to strangers on the internet, not opening emails from people you don't know and not sharing personal information.
+Submitting any personal information online is subject to an undesirable invasion of privacy.
 With the explosion of Social Media, communication rules have changed.
-Cyberbullying, or online bullying, has replaced the traditional bullying.
-It is pertinent our kids understand how to behave appropriately online, what type of information to share online, and how to keep themselves and others safe online.
-Staff are trained to be aware and respond to any suspicious behavior that might be an indication on bullying.
+Cyberbullying or online bullying is a concern.
+It is important for our kids to understand how to behave appropriately online, what type of information to share online, and how to keep themselves and others safe online.
+Staff are trained to be aware and respond to any suspicious behavior that might be an indication of bullying.

 Social Media